-Have a degenerated disc in the lower back?
+Do you have a degenerated disc in the lower back?
 You may have the same in the neck.
-Chiropractic Care finds this is frequently the situation in its Chicago chiropractic practice and we strive to lessen both neck pain and lower back pain in part to a degenerated disc.
+Chiropractic Care finds this is frequently the situation in its West Palm Beach chiropractic practice and we strive to lessen both neck pain and lower back pain in part to a degenerated disc.

 Degenerative disc disease diminishes the disc's flexibility and size.
 This results in a narrowing of the spinal canal area where the spinal cord and spinal nerves lay.
 Pain is a common outcome.

 Degenerated discs appear to be a systemic problem.
 (1) Degenerative disc disease is not isolated to a single part of the spine it seems.

 Researchers examined patients with a lower back disc herniation to healthy volunteers.
 98% of those with lower back disc herniations were discovered to have disc degeneration in their necks while only 88% of healthy volunteers did.
 (2)